StephaneAdeso/adeso-themes-pack/README.md

 ## Features:

-Colors in tabs to indicate more clearly which is the active window
+Colors in tabs to indicate more clearly which is the active window.

 ![tab sample image](./themes/documentation/assets/tabs.png)

-Interface with fewer lines, or more discrete lines
+Interface with fewer lines, or more discrete lines.

 ![window and javascript code sample](./themes/documentation/assets/javascriptSample.png)

-Support for different languages
+Support for different languages.

 ![java code sample](./themes/documentation/assets/javaSample.png)

 ## Maintainers